norman/friendly_id/README.md

 ## Credits

-FriendlyId was created by Norman Clarke, Adrian Mugnolo, and Emilio Tagua, and has had significant contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).
+FriendlyId was originally created by Norman Clarke and Adrian Mugnolo, with significant help early in its life by Emilio Tagua.
+I'm deeply gratful for the generous contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).

 Copyright (c) 2008-2011 Norman Clarke, released under the MIT license.